Ottermad/ottermad.github.io/_posts/2023-09-15-QC-Course-Linear-Maps.md

 \end{bmatrix}
 $$

-So this tells us how to work out the ith column of H which is infact the same as the rule I gave you in the previous post
+So this tells us how to work out the ith column of H which is in fact the same as the rule I gave you in the previous post